- Oops!Something went wrong.Please try again later.

 Are PRA Group Insiders Aligned With All Shareholders?

 It makes me feel more secure owning shares in a company if insiders also own shares, thusly more closely aligning our interests.
 As a result, I'm encouraged by the fact that insiders own PRA Group shares worth a considerable sum.
-To be specific, they have US$33m worth of shares.
+Indeed, they hold US$35m worth of its stock.
 That's a lot of money, and no small incentive to work hard.
 Even though that's only about 1.8% of the company, it's enough money to indicate alignment between the leaders of the business and ordinary shareholders.

-One important encouraging feature of PRA Group is that it is growing profits.
+One positive for PRA Group is that it is growing EPS.
+That's nice to see.
 Just as polish makes silverware pop, the high level of insider ownership enhances my enthusiasm for this growth.
 That combination appeals to me, for one.
 So yes, I do think the stock is worth keeping an eye on.
-Before you take the next step you should know about the 1 warning sign for PRA Group that we have uncovered.
+Still, you should learn about the 2 warning signs we've spotted with PRA Group .

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction.